datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador-with-aws.md

        use_proxy_proto: true
    ```

-   Ambassador will now expect traffic from the load balancer to be wrapped with the proxy protocol so it can read the client IP address.
+   $productName$ will now expect traffic from the load balancer to be wrapped with the proxy protocol so it can read the client IP address.

 ## AWS load balancer notes